 I hear this question a lot: “Do I raise or return this error in Python?”

-The right answer will depend on the goals of your application logic.
-You want to ensure your Python code doesn’t fail silently, saving you and your teammates from having to hunt down deeply entrenched errors.
+The right answer will depend on the goals of your application logic and the architectural context.
+As a software leader, ensuring robust and explicit error handling is paramount to building resilient, maintainable, and debuggable systems.
+You want to ensure your Python code doesn’t fail silently, saving you and your teammates from having to hunt down deeply entrenched errors in complex production environments.

 and return